MapSteps/erident-custom-login-and-dashboard/readme.txt

 Fully customize the WordPress Login Screen.

 == Description ==
 **Caution: Erident Custom Login and Dashboard is now Ultimate Dashboard.
-Please install [Ultimate Dashboard](https://ultimatedashboard.io/?utm_source=erident&utm_medium=repository&utm_campaign=udb) instead.**
+Please install [Ultimate Dashboard](https://wordpress.org/plugins/ultimate-dashboard/) instead.**

-**If you are an existing user of the Erident plugin you will be greeted with a 1-click migration to safely migrate from Erident to Ultimate Dashboard from your WordPress admin.**
+**If you are an existing user of the Erident plugin you will be greeted with a 1-click migration to safely migrate from Erident to Ultimate Dashboard from your WordPress admin dashboard.**

-**Erident Custom Login and Dashboard** is the #1 rated Plugin to customize the WordPress Login Screen.
+Erident Custom Login and Dashboard is the #1 rated Plugin to customize the WordPress Login Screen.
 It's a clean & minimalist way for you to fully customize almost all aspects of the WordPress Login Page.

 Create a custom WordPress login page with just a few clicks!
 All the settings to customize the WordPress login are located under Settings > Custom Login & Dashboard.